autopi-io/documentation/docs/cloud/device_management/services/create_custom_workers.md

 }
 ```

-Now we've got the first part of a workflow going.
-From here on out, everything else is optional
-depending on your needs.
-Most of you would want to have some way of saving the data however, for
-which you can use a returner.
-You can view a guide about that [here](/cloud/device_management/services/create-custom-returners/).
-Here's the final result:
+With the handler configured, the remaining workflow steps are optional and depend on your use case.
+To persist the data, add a returner — see the [Create Custom Returners](/cloud/device_management/services/create-custom-returners/) guide for details.
+The completed worker configuration looks like this:

 ![Create worker completed](/img/cloud/device_management/services/create_custom_workers/create_worker_completed.png)

-The last thing you need to do is to hit Save and let the device sync up with the new changes.
-After
-a service restart, the device should be executing your new service worker.
+Click **Save** and allow the device to sync the changes.
+After a service restart, the device will begin executing the new worker.

 ### Hooks

-You can create your own custom hooks by creating a new custom module (Device > Custom Code) with
-an execution type, but you have to register them to each individual service through the Hooks tab.
+Custom hooks can be created by adding a new custom code module under **Device** > **Custom Code** with an execution type.
+Each hook must then be registered to the relevant service via the **Hooks** tab.

-Each hook needs to have this specific signature:
+All hooks must follow this function signature:

 ```python
 def some_function_name(result):